Ithemes Rebrand

 Findings:

-Low Confidence: 5 users rated their security confidence at 5/10 or below immediately post-onboarding (a significant number).
+Low Confidence: 5 users rated their security confidence at 5/10 or lower immediately after onboarding (a significant number).

 Feature Confusion: 7 users found the User Groups concept confusing and lacked understanding of its value.